Where do we go from here?

 Derek Siver’s TED talk about creating a movement starts with the ‘First Follower’ and organically grows through inspired participation and self-initiated activity.
 The video presents the notion that exponential growth can happen very quickly when people are inspired to act in concert.
 Coming out of the pandemic, people are seeking each other again, reconnecting and restoring basic principles of living together peacefully and sustainably, potentially thriving as humanity comes together.

 There is a global peace movement that began in August of 2020, in the midst of the pandemic, currently with 30 chapters in 19 countries.
 You might have guessed, it’s called The Live and Let Live Global Peace Movement.
-It seeks to rally planetary citizens in uniting through a simple agreement on principle – Don’t be an Aggressor and Be a Good Human.
+It seeks to rally planetary citizens in uniting through a simple agreement on principle – Be a Good Human (moral principle) and Don’t be an Aggressor (legal principle).

 In that two-fold principle, the intent is to inspire people to address the legal systems in the world to affect change where it is most effective in calibrating them for freedom – the Legal Principle (Non-Aggression).
 Aggression in any form is no longer tolerable.
 We don’t have to go to war to change it.
 In fact, war is the economy that has fueled fear and insecurity world wide.
 It’s time we changed that.